kxr/o-must-gather/README.md

     # omg get pods -o wide

-## Build
+## Development and Contribution

+Contributions are most welcomed.
+Please refer [here](./CONTRIBUTING.md) for instructions on setting up development environment and learning more about the internal architecture of o-must-gather.

 This project is licensed under GPLv3.
-Refer to these instructions on how to [build from source].

-[build from source]: ./CONTRIBUTING.md